htarold/free_ranger/readme.md

 The hardware for `free_ranger` is simple enough to build on a breadboard with easily-available components, and should cost less than $10.
-The circuit as drawn is powered by 2 lithium cells in series, about 7.8V.
+The circuit as drawn is powered by 2 lithium cells in series, about 7.4V.

 # How to use it.
 Build the circuit.

-Then see the sample code.
-Basically, call `range()`, which will return a number representing the time of flight of the acoustic reflection from the object in units of (approx.) hundreds of microseconds.  `free_ranger` cannot detect objects less than about 0.5m/18" in front of it.
-For that, `range()` will return 6 (minimum distance) or -1 (no reflection).

-The call will take about 4ms to complete, and it should be run with interrupts off, i.e. call `cli()` before and `sei()` after.

-To convert to approximate range, multiply the returned value by 7.7cm.
-For greater accuracy, you have to measure and calibrate.
-However, given the large range resolution (7.7cm), this is of limited value.
+Hook it up to an arduino.

+Bring up the `range_demo` code in the Arduino IDE.
+Compile and program.
+The code returns the range to the target in centimetres, or some large number if out of range.  `free_ranger` cannot detect targets too close by, the reflection from any object close than about 0.8m is swamped by the transmission noise.
+The reported range does not go lower than this value for this reason.

 # How it works.
 The hardware consists of a transmitter and a separate receiver.
-Each has their own transducer.
+Each has their own identical transducer.

 ## Transmission
 40kHz piezoelectric parking sensors are used for the transmit